dibyendumajumdar/simpledbm/simpledbm-rss/docs/database-api.rst

 ==================

-Once a database has been created, it can be opened by creating an instance of SimpleDBM server, and starting it.
+Once a database has been created, it can be opened by creating an instance of Database, and starting it.
 The same properties that were supplied while creating the database, can be supplied when starting it.

 Here is a code snippet that shows how this is done: ::